greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 some of the other libraries for the purposes here.

 Floki abstracts away a lot of selection headache associated with other parsers.
-It uses XML element names to grab precisely what you expect to grab.
+It allows you to use XML element names to grab precisely what you expect to grab.
 Say your XML feed entry (`entry_xml`) looks like this:

 ```xml
 <entry>